Skip to main content

 "They take the leaguers where they want," he said Saturday.
 "These are massacres.
 We have tens dying daily.
 Stores are closed ... civilian life is at a halt."

-Syria's interior ministry has vowed to "strike with an iron fist" anyone who threatens the nation's security after two car bombings in the capital in as many weeks.
+The Syrian Interior Ministry vowed to “strike with an iron fist” anyone who threatened the nation’s security, after what was the second such bombing in the capital in two weeks.

 The government has blamed the attacks on terrorists while the opposition points fingers at al-Assad's government.